sselph/scraper/README.md

 ROMs will be scanned and a gamelist.xml file will be created.
 All images will be placed inside the images folder.

-MAME
+MAME/FBA
 ----
-The scraper now supports MAME but using file names instead of hashing.
+The scraper now supports MAME/FBA but using file names instead of hashing.
 Since it uses a different DB and lookup method, several of the command line flags no longer apply.
 When the -mame flag is used it disables all other databases and the mamedb only has the one size of image so the flags about thumbnails, gdb, ovgdb, etc don't do anything.

 ```bash
 $ scraper -mame